Uiowa-Applied-Topology/tanglenomicon_core_libraries/source/note-plpath/unit-description.md

 ## Uses

-The plpath notation component does not use any other components.
+The piecewise linear path notation component does not use any other components.

 ## External Libraries

-The plpath notation component does not use any external libraries.
+The piecewise linear path notation component does not use any external libraries.

 ## Functionality